Chronowanderer/aLBcells-for-HDsystem/README.md

     aLBexcluded_main.m - Simulations of model with the alternative Visual-dRSC-HD/gRSC architecture without aLB cells (refer to Figs 7-8), and aLB_aLB2HD_FigS8.m - Simulations of models from aLB_main.m and aLB2HD_main.m across 3 subjects (refer to S8 Fig).

-Follow the corresponding instructions to change hyperparameters and settings for different simulations across multiple complex environments.
+Follow the corresponding instructions to change hyperparameters and settings for different simulations.
 You would see how the model with aLB cells provides:

-    Unimodal encoding of complex scenery with directioinally ambiguous cues (Fig 2), Robustness against ephemeral cues (Fig 3A-B),
+    Unimodal landmark encoding of complex scenery with directioinally ambiguous cues (Fig 2), Robustness against unreliable cues (Fig 3A-B),
-    Novel cue incorporation (Fig 3C),
+    Novel ephemeral cue incorporation (Fig 3C),
     High encoding capacity across multiple environmnets (Fig 4), Multimodal dRSC units in accordance with previous experimental findings (Fig 5), Globally stabilized HD signals (Fig 6),